 What evidence and information do I need to get a Sexual Assault Protective Order?

-- You will need a valid address for the respondent where he can be served notice of his court date.
+You will need a valid address for the respondent where they can be served notice of their court date.

 Sexual assault affects a victim’s safety.
 A safety plan is used to help empower a survivor and reduce the risk of future harm.